verification-explorer/systemverilog-clocking-blocks-tutorial/tutorial/01_introduction.md

 But wait whats going on here?
 flop output changes xor output which changes flop input at the same time isn't it race condition?
 How the simulator can solve this condition?
+The answer to this question lies in how the Verilog event scheduler operates, lets review and understand this.